Small cancellation theory over Burnside groups: Hyperbolic geometry

 \begin{lemm}[Coulon {\cite[Lemmas~6.12 -- 6.14]{Coulon:2016if}}] Let $L, N > 0$.
 Assume that the action of $G$ on $X$ is $(100\delta, L, N)$-acylindrical.
 Then the invariants $\nu(G,X)$ and $A(G, X)$ are bounded above as follows

 \end{lemm}

-\paragraph{Remark.} The statements given in \cite{Coulon:2016if} do not mention an explicit upper bound for $\nu(G,X)$ and $A(G, X)$.
-However following the proofs yields directly to the result.
+\paragraph{Remark.} The statements in \cite{Coulon:2016if} do not mention an explicit upper bound for $\nu(G,X)$ and $A(G, X)$.
+However the above inequalities directly follow from the proofs given therein.
 Our estimates are very generous.
 The important point to notice is that they only depend on $\delta$, $L$ and $N$.

+The purpose of these two invariants can be illustrated as follows.
+The Margulis Lemma tells us that if $G$ is a discrete group of isometries of a simply-connected manifold with pinched negative curvature $X$, then there exists $\epsilon > 0$, so that for every $x \in X$, the subset $U(x) = \set{g \in G}{\dist {gx}x \leq \epsilon}$ generates a virtually nilpotent subgroup of $G$.
+Such a statement does not hold any more if the curvature of $X$ is not bounded from below.
+For instance it fails is $X$ is a tree or more generally a Gromov hyperbolic space.
+Controlling $\nu$ and $A$ allows us to recover the following analogue of Margulis Lemma.